ntustison/PaperANTsX/Text/results.md

-and cortical thickness estimation are all available through the ANTsPy and ANTsR libraries whereas the deep learning steps are made possible through networks constructed and trained via ANTsRNet/ANTsPyNet with data augmentation strategies built from ANTsR/ANTsPy functionality.
+and cortical thickness estimation are all available through the ANTsPy and ANTsR libraries whereas the deep learning steps are made possible through networks constructed and trained via ANTsRNet/ANTsPyNet with data augmentation strategies and other utilities built from ANTsR/ANTsPy functionality.

 The brain extraction, brain segmentation, and DKT parcellation steps were trained using data derived from our previous work [@Tustison:2014ab].
 Specifically, the IXI[^1] , MMRR [@Landman:2011aa], NKI[^2], and OASIS[^3] data
-sets, and the corresponding derived data, comprising over 1200 subjects from age 4 to 94 were used for training.
-Brain extraction employed a traditional 3-D U-net network [@Falk:2019aa] with whole brain, template-based data augmentation [@Tustison:2019ac] whereas brain segmentation and DKT parcellation used 3-D U-net networks with attention gating [@Schlemper:2019aa] on image octant-based batches.
+sets, and the corresponding derived data, comprising over 1200 subjects from age 4 to 94 were used for all network training.
+Brain extraction employs a traditional 3-D U-net network [@Falk:2019aa] with whole brain, template-based data augmentation [@Tustison:2019ac] whereas brain segmentation and DKT parcellation are processed via 3-D U-net networks with attention gating [@Schlemper:2019aa] on image octant-based batches.
 We emphasize that a single model was created for each of these steps and were used for all the experiments described below.
-More details including actual ANTsRNet and ANTsPyNet pipeline code are found in the Methods section.

 [^1]: https://brain-development.org/ixi-dataset/
 [^2]: http://fcon_1000.projects.nitrc.org/indi/pro/nki.html